conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 Add pip as Python dependency (add_pip_as_python_dependency)
 -----------------------------------------------------------

-Add pip, wheel and setuptools as dependencies of Python.
-This ensures that pip, wheel and setuptools are always installed any time Python is installed.
+Add pip, wheel, and setuptools as dependencies of Python.
+This ensures that pip, wheel, and setuptools are always installed any time Python is installed.
 The default is ``True``.

 EXAMPLE: